 There is a Sunday School in both St Patrick’s during the 10.00am New Life service and St Columba’s at 11:30am.
 Both operate during the service of worship, so that all children are present with their families in church for the first of the service.
 Usually after the second reading from the Bible, there will be a very short children’s talk, after which the children will be prompted to leave for Sunday School.
 In St Patrick’s the children go across to the Parish Halls, whilst in St Columba’s they go to adjoining rooms.

 There are Confirmation Classes once every two years.
 Those who wish to be confirmed usually need to be at least 14 year and have sought the advice of the Rector.
 During the year prior to Confirmation, three or four monthly groups are convened which enable the Confirmation Group to get to know each other, and learn basic Christian beliefs in a relaxed setting.
 Closer to the date of Confirmation, ten weekly groups are convened which look at Christian beliefs in more depth.

 Energise is a form of Youth Fellowship organised with other parishes in the Rural Deanery.
 A varied programme is a arranged for teenagers for the 3rd Thursday of the month.

-A Children’s Talk is given at most morning services in St Patrick’s and St Columba’s.
+A Children’s Talk is given at most morning services in St Columba’s.
 This short address is given after the second Bible reading and before the children go out to Sunday School.
 Often it presents the message of one of the Bible readings in a very simple way which the children grasp.
 The adults generally appreciate the simple message as well!